mazipan/hello-open-source/README.md

 cd hello-open-source # cd into the repo node index.js caxvis # will return this person's named caxvis to you
 ```

+## Do it on your own risk

+We don't collecting the data, but there is chance for other people abuse your data that submitted here.
+Please do it with your own risk, **we don't protect your data**.

 ------

 Copyright © 2018 **Irfan Maulana**